 – Spends money on keeping up with the Jones’s that could be used in better ways (did you know the Jones’s actually don’t care about you, they’re too busy keeping up with the Smiths)

-(No offense to those with such names LOL)
+(No offense to those with these names….names are not the issue here!)

 – Worries about self-image and constantly tries to perfect it